Consultations for Human Pathogens and Toxins Act Regulations

-- Phase IV: Live webcast information sessions on the proposed program and regulatory framework concurrent with the publication of proposed regulations in Canada Gazette Part I.
+- Phase IV: Live webcast information sessions on the proposed program and regulatory framework concurrent with the publication of proposed regulations in Canada Gazette Part I completed in summer 2014.

 - Pre-publication of the regulations in Part I of the Canada Gazette, for final comments, is the next step in the regulatory development process.
 For an electronic copy of the HPTA Consultation Strategy or individual consultation reports, please send a request via email: email@example.com